Luis Felipe Tovar

 Luis Felipe Tovar (born December 2, 1959, in Puebla) is a Mexican performance teacher and actor.

 He studied in the Theatre Fine Arts School of Mexico and in the Escuela Internacional de Cine y Televisión de La Habana in Cuba.

 He has been awarded three times with the Ariel Award: 1993, Principio y Fin, 1995, El Callejón de los Milagros and 1997, Sin remitente.

 In 2003 he left his old school of performance to open the bar Muxe, whose clients are mainly homosexuals.
-He has a son named Timoteo and a daughter named Maria Fernanda.
+He has a son named Tadeo and a daughter named Maria Fernanda.
 He played in telenovela Por Ti.